mootools/mootools-core/Docs/Class/Class.Extras.md

 ### Arguments:

-1. Any number of functions.
+1. fn - (*function* or *array*) The function (or array of functions) to add to the chain call stack.
+Will accept and number of functions or arrays of functions.

 ### Returns: